BACK TO GREEK WINE

 Santorini Cuisine Greek Beers.
 Greek Spirits.

-There are about 40 native varieties of grape from the island.
+There are about 40 native varieties of grapes from the island.
 No one is 100% sure how they came back to the island after the eruption.
 But hallelujah, they did, and they hold on.
-The Assyrtiko, Athiri and Aidani varieties are indigenous to the island.
+The Assyrtiko, Athiri, and Aidani varieties are indigenous to the island.

 The island of Santorini has been making, or at least consuming, wine for more than 3000 years.
 How do we know this?
 They keep finding wine casks in the excavation of Akrotiri.
 And not just a few, lots of wine containers.